OneIdentity/IdentityManager.PoSh/README.md

     Get-Department |Set-Department -CustomProperty01 'xyz'

-#### Special handling or foreign keys
+#### Special handling of foreign keys

 Foreign keys can be handled either by the string representation of the primary key or directly with an entity:

-    # Assign a manager to an department / the UID_Person must be known
+    # Assign a manager to a department / the UID_Person must be known
     Get-Department -DepartmentName 'D1' |Set-Department -UID_PersonHead 'a5a169ab-eac3-4292-9b05-20eeba990379'

-    # Assign a manager to an department by its entity
+    # Assign a manager to a department by its entity
     $p1 = Get-Person -CentralAccount 'marada'
     Get-Department -DepartmentName 'D1' |Set-Department -UID_PersonHead $p1

 #### Direct modification of entity values

 It's even possible to modify a loaded entity directly.
-In then following sample a person entity is loaded, the lastname as well as then direct department assignment is changed:
+In the following sample a person entity is loaded, the last name as well as the direct department assignment is changed:

     # Load person with last name Lustig
     $p1 = Get-Person -Lastname 'Lustig'
     # Modify the last name of that loaded person
     $p1.Lastname = 'Lustiger'
-    # Load Accouting department
+    # Load Accounting department
     Get-Department -FilterClause "DepartmentName = 'Accounting'"
     # Set Accounting department
     $p1.UID_Department = $d1